fpinzn/fpinzn.github.io/portfolio.md

 </div>
 <div class='carousel-caption'>Mid-res mockups of the app made in Sketch.</div>

 mmotel is a web application for booking motel rooms in Colombia.
-Is currently under active development.
+It is currently under active development.

 The logo, ui design and the final frontend version are made by me.
 The first version of the frontend was a learning exercise on frontend technologies for a developer friend.
 The backend runs in [Parse]()